davekelly/static-generator/README.md

 Generate static HTML or JSON files from Laravel routes.

-This was developed for use in data-visualisation style applications where it is not required to deploy a full PHP app with a database.
+This was developed for use with small data visualisation-type applications where it is not required to deploy a full PHP app with a database.
 Instead, a front-end-only version with data held as JSON can be used.

-I've needed to use HTML-only versions of Laravel apps often enough that this package made sense.
+I have needed to use HTML-only versions of Laravel apps often enough that this package made sense.

 ##Setup & Usage